csc7/PP5_CI_GDEC/README.md

 A Python file was created to build CSV and JSON structures for the Products and Category models (with fields matching their fields, including the name and URL of the images).
 This file, "build_csv_and_json.py" (in the "/tools" folder in the project root directory), saves the CSV file in the same "/tools" folder and the JSON file in the "/fixtures" folder of the products Django app.

+**The file build_csc_and_json.py must run with only the images in the project "/media" folder, with image names starting with the following names (otherwise the program will not work, as it would be reading other file names and therefore the "if" statements should be modified): digital elevation models, gravimetry, resistivity and/or magnetometry.
+Run it before adding other files to the "/media" folder, or change the name of the folder in the Python file.**

-Since the JSON file in already in the "/fixtures" folder, the data can be loaded into the Django models using the following commands (in this order, since the products are related to categories and therefore the latter must be defined before):
+Since the JSON file is already in the "/fixtures" folder, the data can be loaded into the Django models using the following commands (in this order, since the products are related to categories and therefore the latter must be defined before):

 python3 manage.py loaddata categories
 python3 manage.py loaddata products